Analysis | All the members of Congress who have lost their primaries in 2020 so far, and why

-Major controversies are among the surest ways to lose your job in Congress (see: Watkins), but increasingly, some ideological challengers are having success unseating even the most powerful lawmakers, particularly on the Democratic side.
-Here’s a little bit more about the seven members of Congress who have lost their primaries so far this year and why.
+Controversies and legal troubles are among the surest ways to lose your congressional seat, but increasingly, some ideological challengers are having success ousting even the most powerful lawmakers, particularly on the Democratic side.
+Here’s a little bit more about the eight members of Congress who have lost their primaries so far this year and why.

+1. Spano: Served in Congress for less than two years.
+Major factor in his loss was his legal trouble.

+Spano is not the most well-known member of Congress, but the conservative community has been well aware of him and in some cases even rooting for his loss.
+He came to Congress in 2018 after winning a Republican-leaning district outside Tampa.
+But immediately after his election, he was accused of getting $180,000 from his friends and illegally reporting it as a donation from himself.
+He’s denied wrongdoing but is now facing potential criminal charges as the Justice Department investigates this.

+This district should favor Republicans — with the right candidate.
+So one of the most well-known far-right members of Congress, Rep. Matt Gaetz (R-Fla.), endorsed Spano’s primary opponent, former Navy pilot Scott Franklin.
+“If Scott Franklin is not the Republican nominee, I do not believe that Ross Spano can win a general election,” Gaetz said.

+On Tuesday, Franklin won the primary, which could make this seat more difficult for Democrats to challenge.
+(They have plenty of other races they are more focused on.)
+Results are still coming in, but it looks like Democrats will nominate news anchor Alan Cohn.

-1. Clay: Served in Congress for 19 years.
+2. Rep. William Clay (D-Mo.): Served in Congress for 19 years.
 Major factor in his loss was allegations that he was out of touch with the Black Lives Matter movement.

 This dramatic primary played out in arguably the birthplace of the modern anti-police brutality movement: Ferguson, Mo.
 The defining difference between Clay and his successful primary challenger, Cori Bush, is that Bush made her name in the community during those 2014 protests about Michael Brown’s death.
-During her campaign, she talked vividly about getting tear gassed during protests this summer after George Floyd’s death, reports The Post’s David Weigel.
+During her campaign, she talked vividly about getting tear gassed during protests this summer after George Floyd’s killing in Minneapolis police custody, reports The Washington Post’s David Weigel.
 She didn’t mince words accusing Clay, from a well-known political family in the area, of being distant from these protests.
 She also contracted the coronavirus, which put her at the center of several issues plaguing Black Americans this summer.

 Clay, somewhat confusingly, tried to argue that Bush’s attacks on him were racist.
 (Both are Black.)
 “The easy, racist way to lay it out is, ‘Look at Clay — what has he done for his district?'
 I fight for that district every single day,” Clay said.

-2. Watkins: Served in Congress for less than two years.
+3. Rep. Steve Watkins (R-Kan.): Served in Congress for less than two years.
 Major factor in his loss was his charges of voting illegally and the Republican establishment opposing him.

 It’s tough for even well-established members of Congress charged with crimes to hang on to their jobs.
 But Watkins had only come to Congress last year, and then weeks before Tuesday’s primary, the Kansas Republican was charged with three felonies after the Topeka Capital-Journal found he had registered to vote using the location of UPS store rather than his home.
 Watkins says the registration was an innocent mistake and tried to argue, in a Trumpian fashion, that the charges were “hyper-political.”